OHDSI/NLPTools/README.md

 OHDSI Ananke is a tool for mapping between OHDSI Concept Identifiers to Unified Medical Language System (UMLS) identifiers, available at [OHDSIananke repository](https://github.com/thepanacealab/OHDSIananke).

+## COVID19NLP.org

+[COVID19NLP.org](http://covid19nlp.org/) is a website dedicated to collecting and sharing available NLP resources for COVID-19, including publications, datasets, tools, vocabularies, and events.
+The ultimate goal for this website is to promote re-use of existing NLP resources to facilitate COVID-19 research.
+This website is a community effort with volunteers who are working on different aspects of biomedical NLP and COVID-19 research.